kwchan19/rabanserd.github.io/legal.md

 <br>

-## Detailed information on the processing of Personal Data of 3rd parties
+## Detailed information on the processing of Personal Data collected by 3rd party services

 Personal Data is collected for the following purposes and using the following services: